ShindouMihou/HumpyDumpy/README.md

 ### 💭 Acquiring a JSON Web Token

 Acquiring a JSON Web Token is as simple as running the `/token` slash command on the server that you want to use the token on.
 A token is limited to only one server and you cannot use it to view other servers that you own or manage.
-A token have a maximum of one hour expiration and configureable down to five minutes to ensure that it is used to expose view logs (invading privacy) of servers.
+A token have a maximum of one hour expiration and configureable down to five minutes to ensure that it is not used to expose joinlogs (invading privacy) of the server if it happens to be accidentally exposed (always recommend using as less time as possible for token lifespan).

+### 💭 Sharing Logs

+A best practice with Humpy Dumpy over sharing logs is to actually copying the response, saving it somewhere like GitHub Gist and sending it to whomever you like.
+It is not recommended to share the actual link that contains the token at all because it leaves a chance for the join logs other than the selected points of time to be exposed.

 ### 💭 Example Requests